jarlandi/sna/laboratory/session-2/ps02_cytoscape_advanced.md

 # 1. Working with a large network

 The Marvel Universe Social Graph contains characters from the Marvel Universe that appear in the same comic number.
 It contains over half a million edges.
-It is formatted in the following way (<tab> as a separator):
+It is formatted in the following way (TAB as a separator):

     BLACK PANTHER/T'CHAL<tab>HAWK
     BLACK PANTHER/T'CHAL<tab>LOKI [ASGARDIAN]